 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 3.1 Parent Participation on Surveys Local Family Survey or CHKS 3.1 2020 CHKS 70% of families responded to the CHKS.
 3.1 Not Met - This year only 20% of families responded to the survey.
+3.1 Not Met - This year only 28% of families responded to the parent survey.
+This is a slight upswing from last year.
 3.1 Maintain a participation rate of 70% or more on the annual surveys.
-3.2 Community Connection Parent, Staff Student Surveys Local or CHKS 3.2 2021 Students - Do you believe that teachers and other adults on campus care about them.
-84% - Yes - All or most of the time 15% - Yes - Some of the time 3.3 Met Students - Do you believe that teachers and other adults on campus care about them.
-81% - Yes - All or most of the time 18% - Yes - Some of the time 3.2 Maintain or improve the percentage of students, parents and staff that are engaged and connected to the school community.
+3.2 Community Connection & Belonging Parent, Staff Student Surveys Local or CHKS 3.2 2021 Students - Do you believe that teachers and other adults on campus care about you?
+84% - Yes - All or most of the time 15% - Yes - Some of the time 3.3 Met Students - Do you believe that teachers and other adults on campus care about you?
+81% - Yes - All or most of the time 18% - Yes - Some of the time 3.2 Met Students - Do you believe that teachers and other adults on campus care about you?
+89% - Yes - All or most of the time 11% - Yes - Some of the time 3.2 Maintain or improve the percentage of students, parents and staff that are engaged and connected to the school community.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 0.85%(1) answered No Never 2020 - Parents - School encourages me to be an active partner with the school in educating my child?
 62% Strongly Agree 30% Agree 4% Disagree 1% Strongly Disagree 4% Don't Know 2020 - Staff - This school is a supportive & inviting place for staff to work?
 75% Strongly Agree 14% Agree 4% Disagree 1% - No never (1 student) Parents - School encourages me to be an active partner with the school in educating my child?
-70% Strongly Agree 16.7% Agree 10.3% somewhat agree 3.0% Strongly Disagree(1 parent) 0% Don't Know Staff - This school is a supportive & inviting place for staff to work?
-87.5 % Strongly Agree 12.5% Agree 0% Disagree 3.3 Parent Engagement at School Events Meeting notes from Parent Council Staff Meetings Leadership Meetings Board Meetings Student Council 3.3 Maintain high levels of parent participation in school events.
-Based on 2019 data 95% of parents attended a class or school event 83% served as a volunteer on campus 3.3 Partially Met 97% attended a parent-teacher conference Due to Covid-19 restrictions, parents had limited opportunities to engage in school events.
-3.3 Maintain or improve the level of parent engagement with school programs, events and activities.
+70% Strongly Agree 16.7% Agree 10.3% Disagree 3.0% Strongly Disagree(1 parent) 0% Don't Know Staff - This school is a supportive & inviting place for staff to work?
+87.5 % Strongly Agree 12.5% Agree 0% Disagree O% - No never Parents - School encourages me to be an active partner with the school in educating my child?
+62% Strongly Agree 32% Agree 4% Somewhat Disagree 2% Disagree 0%Strongly Disagree Staff - This school is a supportive & inviting place for staff to work?
+88% Strongly Agree 12% Agree 0% Disagree 3.3 Parent Engagement at School Events Meeting notes from Parent Council Staff Meetings Leadership Meetings Board Meetings Student Council 3.3 Maintain high levels of parent participation in school events.
+Based on 2019 data 95% of parents attended a class or school event 83% served as a volunteer 3.3 Partially Met 97% attended a parent-teacher conference Due to Covid-19 restrictions, parents had limited opportunities to engage in school events.
+3.3 Met 95% of parents attended a class or school event 80% served as a volunteer 98% attended a parent-teacher conference 3.3 Maintain or improve the level of parent engagement with school programs, events and activities.